a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

 ![In a hammock in Maui](/images/blog/hammock-baldwin-beach-2-sm.jpg){: .center-image }
 _Photo taken at Baldwin beach, Maui_{: .center-image }

 Right now I am working on building trading systems.

+In general I am looking to build specialized systems that don't scale.
+What do I mean by "don't scale"?
+Well when it comes to managing money the law of large numbers takes effect quickly.
+You cannot generate a high rate of return with a very large portfolio, you just cannot put enough money into small high risk trades that will be profitable.
+Luckily, I don't have a lot of money so I can do that things that _don't scale_.

+So, for example, with fifty-thousand dollars [you can trade VWAP fluctuations back and forth](https://www.investopedia.com/ask/answers/031115/what-common-strategy-traders-implement-when-using-volume-weighted-average-price-vwap.asp) in Nvidia stock all day long.
+If you have 1 billion dollars, you cannot buy that much Nvidia in a single day without sending the price up to the moon.
+So the momentum scalper can have a 200% return on investment yearly, while the large fund manager will struggle to achieve more than 10% consistently.

 For me, it has been helpful to understand the mindset of a professional trader, a person trying to take a living out of the market every day.
 This is what my automated system will be trying to achieve, so let's break down the numbers when thinking about trading for income.
+And full disclosure here: I have not successfully done any of this __yet__, so this is just an exploration of the math, but I think I am on the right track.

 ## How many days can you trade, and how much should you make per day?